 Most of Alaska is surrounded by water.
-To the north and northwest, respectively, are the Beaufort Sea and the Chukchi Sea, both of which merge into the Arctic Ocean.
+To the north and northwest, respectively, are two Alaska bodies of water, the Beaufort Sea and the Chukchi Sea, both of which merge into the Arctic Ocean.
 To the southeast is the Gulf of Alaska, which blends into the Pacific Ocean.
 The Bering Sea is to the southwest.

 The Arctic Ocean is the smallest of all the oceans.
 It lies almost entirely above the Arctic Circle and is extremely cold and covered in ice most of the time.
 It is divided into two basins, the Eurasian Basin, and the North American Basin, by the Lomonosov Ridge.
 The outlets for this ocean are the Bering Strait, between Alaska and Russia; the Davis Strait, between Greenland and Canada; and the Denmark Strait and the Norwegian Sea, between Greenland and Europe.
 This ocean is home to fish, seals, walruses and whales due to its low temperature.
 The center of this ocean is covered by an average 10-foot-thick polar icepack that extends outward during the winter months, doubling in size and extending to encircling landmasses.
 Open seas surround the icepack during the summer months but it never completely disappears.